EvansMakuba/Day1/README.md

 # Day1
-Day1 of 100 of code challenge
+Day1 of 100 days of code challenge

 # Concepts learned
 - Printing